yayra/Business-Analytics/Cohort-Analysis/README.md

 ---

-## **Cohort Analysis Result Summary**
+## Findings

-- The cohort that was provided with a promocode discount showed higher retention starting from the first week onwards.
+- **Retention Trends**: The cohort receiving promocode discounts showed higher retention rates starting from Week 1, with retention rates consistently higher throughout the four-week period.
-- Based on the analysis, the hypothesis that customers who received a promocode discount for their first purchase would have higher retention is supported.
+- **Conclusion**: The hypothesis that promocode discounts for first-time purchases lead to higher retention was supported by the data.
-- The decision was made to continue offering the first-purchase promocode discount as part of the customer acquisition strategy.
+- **Recommendation**: Continue offering first-purchase promocode discounts as part of the customer acquisition strategy.

 </div>